 Yes, she might not find out.
-But it’s a talk you need to have with her anyway…I’m not sure what you’ll tell her, but if you’re anything like the men in my office, you are better off going the straight route, and say it all.
+But it’s a talk you need to have with her anyway…I’m not sure what you’ll tell her, but if you’re anything like the men in my office, you are better off going the straight route and saying it all.

 If she finds out on her own, she’ll realize something terribly unflattering about you.